The drink that slashes Alzheimer’s risk 86%

 Researchers found that if you drink this beverage daily, it could slash your risk for cognitive decline in half.
 And if you’re at an increased genetic risk for Alzheimer’s, it could reduce your chances of developing cognitive impairment by an impressive 86 percent.

-And, as an added bonus, this beneficial brain beverage isn’t anything fancy or expensive.
+And, as a bonus, this beneficial brain beverage isn’t anything fancy or expensive.
 It’s probably something you have in your cabinet right now…

 Tea time for better brain health